Landscapes in Vietnam: 7 Most Spectacular Places to Visit

 Happiness Road, Ha Giang, Vietnam

-The Happiness Road was established between 1959 and 1965 along the Dong Van Rocky Plateau.
-It has a total length of 185 kilometers linking Ha Giang township with the isolated mountainous districts of Quan Ba, Yen Minh, Dong Van, and Meo Vac.
+Constructed between 1959 and 1965, the Happiness Road stretches across the Dong Van Rocky Plateau.
+This road, with a total length of 185 kilometers, connects the Ha Giang township with the remote mountainous districts of Quan Ba, Yen Minh, Dong Van, and Meo Vac.

-Sapa’s neighboring area is home to numerous hill tribes, rice terraces, and more lush vegetation.
+The area surrounding Sapa is home to numerous hill tribes, terraced rice fields, and abundant greenery.
 Unlike Ha Giang, Sapa is more accessible to tourists and travelers.

-Because Sapa is also located in the northern region of Vietnam, it also shares magnificent views of the mountainous endpoint of the Himalayas.
-Expect misty and dreamy views of the mountains and highland terraced rice fields when you come here.
-The most visited places in Sapa for their scenic landscapes are:
+Being located in the northern region of Vietnam, Sapa offers magnificent views of the mountainous end of the Himalayas.
+When you visit, you can expect to see misty, dreamlike views of the mountains and terraced rice fields in the highlands.

 Mount Fansipan